gina-alaska/emodis_ndvi_python-docker/README.md

-# Processing NDVI Metric products in HTC using containers
+# Processing NDVI Metric products using containers
 This read.me is written as part of a challenge for the Polar Cyber Infrastructure Hackathon (Stony Brook, NY August 2017)